 Year Number of net additional affordable dwellings Completed

 2006- 2013 317

 2013-2014 41

 2014-2015 7

 2015-2016 63

 2016-2017 48

+2017-2018 0

 Total 476

 To date 476 affordable dwellings have been delivered.
-However, this figure is likely to increase over the next few years due to the number of 100% affordable housing schemes currently under construction or in the pipeline.
-If all the schemes below are delivered as planned this figure would increase to 614.
+However, this figure is likely to increase in the next few years due to the number of 100% affordable housing schemes currently under construction or in the pipeline.
+However, if all the schemes below are delivered as planned this figure would increase to 647 which still falls short of the 2021 target of 1,000.

-Development Number of affordable units in pipeline Progress Gwaun Helyg, Ebbw Vale 47 Site under construction Sirhowy Infants School 23 Not started but in Social Tredegar Housing Grant (SHG) programme
+Development Number of affordable units in Progress

+pipeline

-Catref Aneurin Bevan, 14 Site under construction
+Gwaun Helyg, Ebbw Vale 47 Site under construction

+Sirhowy Infants School 23 Due to start soon

 Tredegar

-Greenacres, Tredegar 18 Not started but in SHG

-programme

-Infants School and Griffin 36 Not Started but in SHG

-Yard, Brynmawr programme
+Catref Aneurin Bevan, 14 Site under construction Tredegar Greenacres, Tredegar 18 Planning application received Infants School and Griffin 36 Not started but in SHG Yard, Brynmawr programme Land adjacent Llys Glyncoed, 33 Planning application approved College Road, Rassau (subject to signing of S106) Total 171

-Total 138